-- If you are applying online, the application form the 'Merits Review Form' is available at www.oaic.gov.au. - If you have one, you should include with your application a copy of Services Australia's decision on your FOI request - Include your contact details - Set out your reasons for objecting to Services Australia's decision.
+- If you are applying online, the application form the 'Merits Review Form' is available at www.oaic.gov.au. - If you have one, you should include with your application a copy of the Services Australia decision on your FOI request - Include your contact details - Set out your reasons for objecting to the agency's decision.